 Mr. Sheehan received his B.F.A degree from Rhode Island School of Design, his M.F.A. from Temple University, and his J.D. from the James Beasley School of Law, Temple University in 2003.
 He is admitted to practice in New Jersey; the Commonwealth of Pennsylvania; United States District Court, District of New Jersey; United States District Court, Eastern District of Pennsylvania; and the United States Court of Appeals for the Third Circuit.
 He is a member of the New Jersey State Bar Association, Pennsylvania State Bar Association, Mercer County Bar Association, and Bucks County Bar Association.
 He is also a Member of the Mercer County American Inn of Court.

-His areas of practice include civil and commercial litigation, premises liability, business contracts, real estate, commercial law, copyright, trademark, and publishing.
+His areas of practice include civil and commercial litigation, real estate, premises liability, business contracts, Pennsylvania custody matters, copyright, and trademark.

-Ms. Rinaldi received her BS from St. Joseph’s University in 1990, and her JD from Seton Hall Law School in 1994.
-She is admitted to practice law in New Jesrey, United District Court, District of New Jersey and the United States Court of Appeals for the Third Circuit.
+Ms. Brennan received her BS from St. Joseph’s University in 1990, and her JD from Seton Hall Law School in 1994.
+She is admitted to practice law in New Jersey, United District Court, District of New Jersey and the United States Court of Appeals for the Third Circuit.
 She is a member of the New Jersey State Bar Association.

-During law school, Ms. Rinaldi was a member of the moot court board.
-After law school, Mr. Rinaldi clerked for the Honorable Donald G. Collester, J.S.C. (now a sitting Judge of the Appellate Division).
+During law school, Ms. Brennan was a member of the moot court board.
+After law school, Ms. Brennan clerked for the Honorable Donald G. Collester, J.S.C. (now a sitting Judge of the Appellate Division).
 She concentrates her practice on complex commercial litigation, including construction, real estate, insurance, business and land use cases.

 Ms. Markham received her B.A. degree from Cornell University and her J.D. from Syracuse University in 1988, graduating summa cum laude.
 She has been a Clerk for the Honorable Thomas J. McAvoy, United States District Court, Northern District of New York and has been an Adjunct Professor at Cornell Law School.

-Ms. Markham is licensed to practice in the States of New York and Florida, United States Federal Court for the Northern and Western District of New York, United States Federal Court Second Circuit Court of Appeals and United the States Federal Court for the Middle District of Flordia.
-Ms. Markham focuses her practice on wrongful death and personal injury claims.
+Ms. Markham is licensed to practice in the States of New York and Florida, United States Federal Court for the Middle District of Florida, United Stated Federal Court for the Southern District of Florida, as well as the United States Federal Court Eleventh Circuit Court of Appeals.
+Ms. Markham focuses her practice on wrongful death, personal injury claims and property damage issues.

-Ms. Markham is a member of the New York State Bar Association, The Florida Bar, the St. Johns County Bar Association and the Association of Trial Lawyers of America.
+Ms. Markham is a member of the New York State Bar Association, The Florida Bar, St. Johns County Bar Association and Florida Association for Woman Lawyers.